 While the economic outlook ahead is more challenging, we are confident of riding out the storm.

-Demand for our two core businesses, electricity in Myanmar and pulp and paper in Malaysia, should be relatively defensive and our balance sheet is strong.
+Demand for our two core businesses should be relatively defensive and our balance sheet is strong.
 However, there are also risks inherent when investing and operating in emerging markets.